terrapower/armi/doc/qa_docs/index.rst

 QA Documentation
 ################

-This is the documentation for the Advanced Reactor Modeling Interface (ARMI) framework.
+This is the Quality Assurance (QA) documentation for the Advanced Reactor Modeling Interface (ARMI) framework.
 This document includes the Software Requirements Specification Document (SRSD), the Software Design and Implementation Document (SDID), and the Software Test Report (STR).

 -------------